 Operating Cost – Major Brands

-Manitowoc and Scotsman machines are the most reliable in the market place.
+Manitowoc and Scotsman machines are the most reliable in the marketplace.
 Available service reports rate both highly.

-Before ordering, measure doors, hallways and installation space to be sure your new machine will fit – allowing for 5 to 8 inches of clearance above, behind and on both sides.
+Before ordering, measure doors, hallways, and installation space to be sure your new machine will fit – allowing for 5 to 8 inches of clearance above, behind, and on both sides.

 Electrical and water connections and the floor drain must be within 6 feet of the ice machine.
-Most machines are offered in a variety of voltages to meet your requirements, be sure you order the correct voltage.
+Most machines are offered in a variety of voltages to meet your requirements, be sure to order the correct voltage.
 All connections must meet local, state and national codes.

-Ice machine must be connected to a cold water supply and have separate drain lines for the machine and the bin.
+Each ice machine must be connected to a cold water supply and have separate drain lines for the machine and the bin.

 ©2017 Short Order, America's Leading Online Restaurant Equipment Dealer